tenzir/tenzir/doc/cli/vast-dump.md

-The `dump` command prints configuration options as JSON.
-An optional `--yaml` flag switches the output format to YAML.
+The `dump` command prints configuration and schema-related information.
+By default, the output is JSON-formatted.
+The flag `--yaml` flag switches to YAML output.

-For example, to see the amalgamated concept definitions, use the following
+For example, to see all registered concept definitions, use the following
 command:

 ```